MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

    az identity federated-credential create --name ${FEDERATED_IDENTITY_CREDENTIAL_NAME} --identity-name ${USER_ASSIGNED_IDENTITY_NAME} --resource-group ${RESOURCE_GROUP} --issuer ${SERVICE_ACCOUNT_ISSUER} --subject system:serviceaccount:${KUBERNETES_NAMESPACE}:${SERVICE_ACCOUNT_NAME}
    ```

-## Install and use the Secret Store
+## Install and use the SSE

-The Secret Store is available as an Azure Arc extension.
+The SSE is available as an Azure Arc extension.
 An [Azure Arc-enabled Kubernetes cluster](overview.md) can be extended with [Azure Arc-enabled Kubernetes extensions](extensions.md).
 Extensions enable Azure capabilities on your connected cluster and provide an Azure Resource Manager-driven experience for the extension installation and lifecycle management.

 ### Install cert-manager and trust-manager